N02870941/mazes/pages/intuition.md

   <img src="img/png/grid.png"><br>
   <i>A 30 x 30 square grid that represents a graph with <strong>no</strong> edges.</i>
 </p>

+This maze (graph) has zero edges because there does not exist a path of continuous white pixels between one white pixel area and another.
+In order for our graph to have an edge, we must remove at least one of the black lines (not including the borders).

 # Maze generating
 Generating a maze requires a modified graph traversal algorithm.
 Traversing the graph means to